VCurry20/pands-project/README.md

 ```

-A more targetted approach is also possible - here we use code to print the Dataset grouped by Species:
+A more targetted approach is also possible - here we use code to print the Dataset grouped by Species and the output lets us know the amount of lined for each:

 ``` python
 irisGroup = df.groupby("Species").size()